CrunchyData/crunchy-katacoda/postgresql-devel/basics/insert/03-conflict.md

 >INSERT 0 0

-As you have likely noticed, it's the second number that's returned from INSERT that indicates the number of rows which were actually written into the table, zero in this case.
-The first number used to be "LastOid" but is now hard-coded to InvalidOid in all modern versions of PostgreSQL, to avoid breaking backwards compatibility.
+The second number that's returned from INSERT indicates the number of rows which were actually written into the table (zero in this case).
+The first number used to be `LastOid` but is now hard-coded to `InvalidOid` (0) in all modern versions of PostgreSQL, to avoid breaking backwards compatibility.

 And to verify that nothing has actually been changed: